doxel/mve-docker/README.md

 ```

 ## NOTES
-You can set various docker-run options using DOCKER_OPTIONS environment variable ie: --cpus 0.5
+You can set various docker-run options using DOCKER_OPTIONS environment variable eg: --cpus 0.5

 Default docker-run options are:
 ```